Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Algorithm Details

 Finally, if communication was disabled between the agents, we removed the message history and did not prompt the agent to send a message to the other agent (i.e., we removed the starred content in the prompt outline).
 We provide the full prompt outline for Steakhouse below (the raw prompt at an example timestep during evaluation is in the supplementary material):

-\subsection{Prompts for mutator LLM}
+\subsection{Prompts for Mutator LLM}

 The mutator LLM takes a personality prompt and a mutation direction as input and outputs a new personality prompt to bias the behavior towards the given direction.
+The prompts for \planqd{} (Random) and \planqd{} (Directional) are located below, respectively.

+The LMX mutator takes two personality prompts as input and creates a new prompt as output.

-The initial prompt is domain-independent and acts as the first stepping stone for both \planqd{} and the baseline Random Mutation.
+The initial prompt is domain-independent and acts as the first stepping stone for all \planqd{} variations and the Random Batch baseline.
 This prompt encourages the agent to perform optimally in the environment without worrying about coordination or communication.
 We designed this initial prompt to minimize the behavioral bias provided to the agents initially while still encouraging them to perform as best as possible in the environment.
 We include the full prompt below.

 The mutator prompt uses the same domain knowledge given to the agents to inform its mutation.
-The mutation direction is a randomly selected vector direction in the measure space that is converted to a language direction.
-We also provide the mutator some additional context on how to modify the input personality prompt to best achieve the mutation direction.
+The mutation direction for \planqd{} (Directional) is a randomly selected vector direction in the measure space that is converted to a language direction.
+We also provide the mutator with additional context on how to modify the input personality prompt to best achieve the mutation direction.
 For example, if our archive has two dimensions, specialization and percent contribution (\sref{sec:measures}), then the vector direction $[-1,1]$ would translate to the mutation direction ``decrease specialization and increase percent contribution''.
 In the case of percent contribution, the additional context for the mutator would specify how to increase the measure, i.e., by encouraging the agent to work more collaboratively with other agents.

 The same format applies for the workload measures.
 For example, if we want to increase the measure ``Difference in Number of Meat Picked'', we mutate the first agent to ``increase number of meat picked'', and provide additional context for the mutator to encourage the agent to focus on picking up raw meats from the meat dispenser.
 All nine of our workload measures had a similar mutation context.
 The mutator prompt applies this modification to the input personality prompt and generates a new personality prompt as output.